 A wander down the narrow streets of Zierikzee is an absolute delight.
 Quaint little old houses take you back in time to the town's glory days when ships set sail to sell salt, wool, fish, grain and red dye as far afield as the Baltic and the Mediterranean.
 Your route continues to the charming village of Veere.
 From 1541 everything that was exported to Holland from Scotland (mainly wool) came ashore in and was distributed from Veere.
 This contract brought the town not only prosperity but also a very lively Scottish expat community that stayed for 300 years.
 Walk in their footsteps as you take a tour of the sights.
 Cruising further south, you will discover the nostalgic splendour of the city of Middelburg, capital of Zeeland.
 In the 16th and 17th centuries it was one of the most important centres of trade in the Netherlands.

 After a hearty breakfast, you will cycle to Vlissingen.
 After Vlissingen hop on a ferry boat to Zeelandic Flanders with its winding country roads, pollard willows, wet meadows and scattered villages.
 Having crossed the border into Belgium, you will reach the charming little town of Damme on the banks of the romantic Damse Vaart.
 From here, it’s only a short stretch to Bruges, known as the pearl of Flanders!
 It’s a truly enchanting town that has been welcoming tourists for about 150 years.
 With most of its medieval architecture intact, it remains exceptionally well preserved and can really give you a sense of times gone by when it was at the centre of the European wool and cloth trade.

-Start on Fridays, Saturdays and Sundays between 13 and 29 April and between 31 August and 23 September
+Start on Fridays, Saturdays and Sundays between 12 April and 5 May and between 6 September and 22 September